 This is not only a significant percentage of the population who are home schooled students, but it also equates to a significant number of students, something on the order of two million (DoEd, 2014).
 This fact naturally leads to a substantial support effort and growing infrastructure.
 This also creates a sub-population of enough size to be statistically relevant.
-The above sited sources also show a significant growth in this approach: nearly a fourfold increase since the beginning of this century.
+The above cited sources also show a significant growth in this approach: nearly a fourfold increase since the beginning of this century.
 The reasons given for home schooling cover a broad range but are shown in Table 1.
 This data tends to support that fact that home schoolers are most often driven by academic issues and a desire to protect their children from the coarsening and bullying that are often seen as common in public schools.
 Data from the same study cited above shows that, while the education level and Socio-Economic Status (SES) of the parents does not vary significantly from that of public and private school parents, there is a slightly higher level of home schooling among non-urban parents.

 In the military services, there is another large community, the members of which are trying to educate their students in an environment that is also characterized by student isolation, less regular study periods, more individual focus, and intrinsic self pacing capabilities.
 Two of the authors have combined military careers of more than forty years and they assert that these characteristics have much in common with the educational needs and environments found in the defense forces.
 This environment has led to the DoD’s interest in an Advanced Distributed Learning (ADL) effort (Curda, 2003).
+The ADL initiative reports it's mission as being "… to encourage collaboration, facilitate interoperability, and promote best practices for using distributed learning to provide the highest-quality education, training, informal learning, and just-in-time support …" (ADL, 2019).
 While there are exceptions, much of the education of service personnel must be done alone or in small groups, away from the formal classroom, during time snatched from operational requirements, and often interrupted by long periods of critical operations that will not admit of any interruption to maintain studies.
 One of the things that is necessarily absent in both the home-schooling setting and in the DoD environments is the active interchange with s scholar/tutor, which the authors hold is distinct from the parent child relationship.

 All the while, there is a steady drum beat of discontent from the consumers of the students being educated via the standard classroom methods.
 A Vice President at a major US State university has stated that he must provide remedial education for a large portion of his incoming freshmen, as they are not capable of writing (Davis, D.M, 2010).
 Similarly, an executive of one of the largest software firms in the country recently stated in a briefing to the faculty of a top-twenty engineering school that he now had instituted a corporate policy of issuing the well-know English style guide, Strunk & White, (Strunk, 1959) as “… you are doing a good job teaching them calculus, but they can’t write English!”.
-The other major complaint the authors hear from academics, industry leaders, and military commanders is that the students they receive have very poor critical thinking skills.
-(Davis, D.M., 2018)
+The other major complaint the authors hear from academics, industry leaders, and military commanders is that the students they receive have very poor critical thinking skills (Davis, D.M., 2018).

 Pedagogies and Problems